I'm a 30-something mum of one living in South Wales and sharing recipes, travel posts, and craft guides.

 A glazed ham is actually one of my favourite things about Christmas.
 I love the smell it fills the house with as it is cooking.
 I love the look of its sticky and shiny glaze, and of course, I love the taste!
 Honey-glazed ham is one of the best meats you can eat, I swear.
-I like it with roasted potatoes and some nice green veggie, with a pile of salad and mayo, or in a nice sandwich; it's good however.
+I like it with roasted potatoes and some nice, green veggie, with a pile of salad and mayo, or in a nice sandwich; it's good no matter what.

 That being said, a good glaze with a sweet but not to overpowering taste that properly permeates the meat can make a huge difference and take a basic honey-glazed ham to a whole new level.
 This recipe is for the glazed ham my mum made us this year: honey-mustard-and-whiskey-marmalade-glazed ham.

 Mum thinks this recipe may have been a Mary Berry recipe she found in the Daily Mail, but she isn't sure.
-She writes them all in a big book so doesn't keep the actually printed recipes.
-So this may well be based on Mary Berry's Christmas Special Recipes from the Daily Mail, but there is a chance it was just a random one she found.
-Either way it is totally yummy!
+She writes them all in a big book so she doesn't keep the original printed recipes.
+There is a chance it was just a random one she found.
+Either way, it is totally yummy!

 Rate this Recipe

-- 3tsp Orange and Whiskey Marmalade, or plain marmalade if you rather
+- 3 teaspoons orange and whiskey marmalade, or plain marmalade if you rather

 - Cloves, to stud